kyriakossk2000/order_analysis/README.md

 - Adjust the `cluster_venues` and `n_clusters` arguments to create and include geographic clustering as a feature.
 Note: EDA shows that there is almost zero benefit from this (sometimes might be misleading).
 - Synthetic venue coordinates have been created to demonstrate model's generalization.
 It is expected that when these augmented points fall into 'popular' areas, will be classified into High popular category.
 - Two `HTML` files are created that demonstrate the actual and predicted popularity of the venues.
 The `actual_popularity` shows all the venues in the dataset.
 The venues that belong to the test set are also displayed with blue markes.
 The `predicted_popularity`, presents only the venues from the test set.
 Red markers indicate misclassification, green ones present the correct classifications.
 Blue markers present the synthetic venues.
 Finally, if `cluster_venues` argument is set to True, the created clusters will be visualized in both maps.

+## Task Description for Order Time series analysis
+The task is to analyze order trends and predict into the future.